7 July 2005 London bombings: Cultural influence

+As bombs explode on the 30 bus".
+Upon the song's release, the band faced criticism as a result of its release being two days after the bombing's second anniversary.

+Stereophonics' 2007 single "It Means Nothing" was written about the July 7th bombings.

 Investigation

-Initial results
+Initial findings

-Initially, there was much confused information from police sources as to the origin, method, and even timings of the explosions.
-Forensic examiners had thought initially that military-grade plastic explosives were used, and, as the blasts were thought to have been simultaneous, that synchronised timed detonators were employed.
-This hypothesis changed as more information became available.
-Home-made organic peroxide-based devices were used, according to a May 2006 report from the British government's Intelligence and Security Committee.
-The explosive was triacetone triperoxide.
+Initially, there were conflicting reports as to the origin, method and even timing of the explosions.
+Forensic examiners initially thought that military-grade plastic explosives had been used, and, as the blasts were thought to have been simultaneous, that synchronised timed detonators had been employed.
+These hypotheses changed as more information became available.
+The explosive was initially identified as triacetone triperoxide, According to a May 2006 report from the British government's Intelligence and Security Committee, home-made organic peroxide-based devices were used, which was described at the coroner's inquest as an "entirely unique" mixture of concentrated hydrogen peroxide and pepper.

 Fifty-six people, including the four suicide bombers, were killed by the attacks and about 700 were injured, of whom about 100 were hospitalised for at least one night.
-The incident was the deadliest single act of terrorism in the United Kingdom since the 1988 bombing of Pan Am Flight 103, which crashed on Lockerbie and killed 270 people, and the deadliest bombing in London since the Second World War.
+The incident was the deadliest single act of terrorism in the United Kingdom since the 1988 bombing of Pan Am Flight 103–which exploded over Lockerbie, killing 270 people–and the deadliest bombing in London since the Second World War.

 Police examined about 2,500 items of CCTV footage and forensic evidence from the scenes of the attacks.
 The bombs were probably placed on the floors of the trains and bus.
 Investigators identified four men whom they alleged had been the suicide bombers.
-This made the bombings the first ever suicide attack in the British Isles.
+This made the bombings the first-ever suicide attack in the UK.

 Vincent Cannistraro, former head of the Central Intelligence Agency's anti-terrorism centre, told The Guardian that "two unexploded bombs" were recovered as well as "mechanical timing devices"; this claim was explicitly rejected by London's Metropolitan Police Service.

+In autumn 2005 it was revealed that three of the bombers had carried out a practice run one week before the attacks.